shahnewazshamim/html-video-playlist/README.md

-# html-video-playlist
+# HTML Video Playlist
-Create a video playlist using with CSS and jQuery
+A simple video playlist without any video player plugin.
+Just using CSS and jQuery / Javascript.